Matthes-Kdr/pixel-ruler/README.md

 - Create horicontal or vertical lines
   -  Hold the **'Shift'-Key** while drawing to lock one dimension.
 This allows you to easily create horicontal or vertical lines.
-  -  Which dimension will be locked depends on the current deltaX and deltaY in relation to the starting point: When deltaX is greater than deltaY the Y-coordinate will be locked which allows you to create horicontal lines.
-Otherwise the X-coordinate will be locked which allows you to create vertical lines.
+  -  Which dimension will be locked depends on the current deltaX and deltaY in relation to the starting point: When deltaX is greater than deltaY the Y-coordinate will be locked, which allows you to create horicontal lines.
+Otherwise the X-coordinate will be locked, which allows you to create vertical lines.

 - Use a scale as reference to determine real dimensions
-    - Press the **'F5'-Key** for draw a line as a reference scale.
-After drawing this line prompt the desired 'real' distance for this line into the terminal (e.g. "50").
-Optional you can also promt an unit for this value by append this desired unit after a single whitespace (e.g. "50 mm").
+    - Press the **'F5'-Key** for drawing a line as a reference scale.
+After drawing this line, prompt the desired 'real' distance this line shall represent into the terminal (e.g. "50").
+Optional you can also specify an unit for this value by appending this desired unit after a single whitespace after the value (e.g. "50 mm").
 For all further measurements this scale-reference will be used to calculate the converted  distance so that additional to the pixel distance this converted distance will be printed to the terminal, too.
   - To update this scale: Press 'F5'-Key again and draw a new line as reference.
   - To reset (remove) this scale: Press 'F5'-Key again and just click on the window.

-- Display a label with display of all further drawned lines
+- Add a label to all further drawn line, displaying their (converted) lengths
   - Press **'L'-Key** to toggle this mode on / off.
-  - When this mode is on, a label will be displays the distance of the last drawned line after releasing the mouse button
+  - When this mode is active, a label will display the distance of the last drawned line after releasing the mouse button
   - The value is round to 1 decimal digit
-  - If a scale-reference has been provided, the label will displays the converted value instead of the value for pixels and the name of the unit will appears as well on the canvas
+  - If a scale-reference has been provided, the label will display the converted value instead of the value for pixels and the name of the unit will appears on the canvas as well
-    - if no unit was provided, the default string is "user_defined_value".
+    - if no unit has been provided, the default string is "user_defined_value".
 To prevent displaying this long unit, you can provide an own unit and just enter a single space when entering the scale reference.

 - Undo the last drawing: